vala-lang/vala-docs/docs/contributor-guide/compiler-guide/03-00-the-vala-compiler/03-04-symbol-resolution.md

 traversed, SymbolResolver keeps track of the current scope.
 For example, when a class is visited, current_scope is set to that class's scope.

-When the parser parses a type, e.g. in the statement Gtk.Window main_window;, the type Gtk.Window is initially a Vala.UnresolvedType.
+When the parser parses a type, e.g., in the statement Gtk.Window main_window, the type Gtk.Window is initially a Vala.UnresolvedType.
 In visit_data_type (), the UnresolvedType code node asks its parent to replace it with a new Vala.DataType created with resolve_type ().

-UnresolvedTypes have UnresolvedSymbols.resolve_type () uses
+UnresolvedTypes have UnresolvedSymbols. resolve_type () uses
 resolve_symbol () to find the Typesymbol referred to, and then wraps it in a new DataType object.